-- 8.1.1 There are no risks associated with adopting the recommendations. - 8.2 Risk Implications of Rejecting the Recommendations
+8.1.1 There are no risks associated with adopting the recommendations.

+8.2 Risk Implications of Rejecting the Recommendations

-8.2.1 The Council would not be compliant with the requirements of the CIPFA Treasury Management Code of Practice.
+8.2.1 Should the recommendations be rejected, then the Council will not be in compliance with the CIPFA Code of Practice on Treasury Management.